Irreducible components of quiver Grassmannians: Schemes of representations

-Let $s\geq1$ and assume by induction that $x_i=0=y_i$ for $1\leq i<s$.
-We then have submodules $U\leq V\leq N$, where $U$ is given by taking the odd-numbered rows and columns up to $2s-1$, and for $V$ we take additionally the second and $(2s+1)$-st rows and columns, but reordered so that these appear last.
-Thus $U$ and $V$ correspond respectively to the representations
+Let $N$ be the corresponding module.
+Next define submodules $U\leq V\leq N$, where $U$ is given by taking the odd-numbered rows and columns up to $2s-1$, whereas for $V$ we take additionally the second and $(2s+1)$-st rows and columns, but reordered so that these appear last.
+Note that $U$ and $V$ correspond respectively to the representations

 Clearly $U\hookrightarrow V$ with quotient $V/U$ corresponding to the representation $ $, so the natural extension $0\to M_\sigma\to V/U\to M_\rho\to 0$ lies in $\Ext_{\Lambda^L}^1(M_\rho,M_\sigma)$.
 Since this is zero we know from \hyperref[Lem:Voigt]{Lemma \ref*{Lem:Voigt}} that $x_s=\gamma\rho-\sigma\gamma$ for some $\gamma\in\bM_{e\times d}(L)$.